Angel Wars

 Angel Wars is an animated action adventure series from TeleStory TOONS and EMI CMG and more recently Twentieth Century Fox.
-Since its introduction in late 2004, the series has presented Christian-based storylines through 3D animation provided by the LA based Backyard Digital Studios.
+Since its introduction in late 2004, the series has presented Christian-based storylines through 3D animation provided by the, LA based Backyard Digital Studios.

-Officially called "Angel Wars Guardian Force", this CGI movie series is a basic underline of good versus evil.
-The movie is intended for viewers aged six and older.
-The protagonists are Biblical and fictional angels.
+The CGI film series, officially titled "Angel Wars Guardian Force," centers on the fundamental theme of the battle between good versus evil.
+Its target audience is individuals aged six years and older.
+The characters featured in the series are a mixture of Biblical and fictional angels.

-The series is a departure from the traditional version of angels such as envisioned by Gustave Dore; the almost mech-armoured angels in this series are more futuristic with fantastical chariot vehicles and glowing weaponry.
+The series is a departure from the traditional version of angels such as envisioned by Gustave Doré; the almost mech-armoured angels in this series are more futuristic with fantastical chariot vehicles and glowing weaponry.

 The Guardian Force, headed by the biblical archangel Michael, are briefed by the unseen Maker, aboard an airship called The Seven.
 They depart by spreading their wings and flying down to Earth where they battle demonic fallen angels that seek to corrupt humanity.
 The student angels (Anawim) use wingboards until they earn their wings.
 The angels and demons (Morg) are invisible to the human eye as they exist on a spiritual plane, unless they take human form.
 However, the angels can affect the physical world in order to miraculously save humans from danger.